COVID-19 SERVICE MODIFICATIONS

 February 2020 – There has been a spike in mosquito activity due to warm weather.
-The adult rice field mosquitoes, Anopheles freeborni, have woken up from their winter nap.
-These pesky mosquitoes are aggressive biters, enter your home even though they are not welcome and are, well, annoying.
+The adult rice field mosquitoes, Anopheles freeborni, are aggressive biter and enter your home.
 These mosquitoes DO NOT carry West Nile virus.
 For more information, download our brochure on Anopheles.

 August 28, 2019 – The Placer Mosquito and Vector Control District detected an invasive (non-native) species of mosquito.
 The Aedes aegypti, commonly known as the yellow fever mosquito, was found in a residential south Placer County neighborhood east of Auburn Boulevard at Interstate 80.
 A second mosquito was detected on Wednesday, September 4.
 Additional detections have been identified in the same neighborhood.
 Read more.